Is Oaxaca the Future?

 But Oaxaca, with a population of 4 million people, also demands attention because it is Mexico’s most ethnically complex state, with 16 officially recognized indigenous groups, including the Zapotecos, Mixtecos, and Mazatecos.
 The state presents unique challenges, which grow more pressing every day.

-Among the funds which López Obrador has promised to send to Oaxaca in 2019 are the equivalent of $220 million for educational and apprenticeship programs serving 100,000 men and women between the ages of 18 and 29; more than $150 million for a program, called Prospera, providing cash payments to almost 500,000 families for enrolling in educational and health-care programs; and $120 million for the construction of about 500 miles of roads.
+Among the funds which López Obrador has promised to send to Oaxaca are the equivalent of $220 million for educational and apprenticeship programs serving 100,000 men and women between the ages of 18 and 29; more than $150 million for a program, called Prospera, providing cash payments to almost 500,000 families for enrolling in educational and health-care programs; and $120 million for the construction of approximately 500 miles of roads.

 Of the total of almost 500,000 cubic hectometers of water sources replenished each year across Mexico’s 31 states, either by rain or other forces, almost 70 percent are located in the nation’s southern region, which encompasses seven states: Oaxaca, Veracruz, Yucatan, Chiapas, Tabasco, Campeche, and Quintana Roo.
 By itself, Oaxaca has a larger supply of renewable water than any other state, except Chiapas.

 “We have the capacity to grow rapidly in the south and southeast of the country,” said Villalobos Arámbula.
 “We already have a freeway.”

 But, while talking with farming leaders in Oaxaca City, Villalobos Arámbula also has acknowledged the challenge of modernizing rudimentary food production systems in southern Mexico.
 “The reality is that small farmers can’t earn enough money from working the land right now,” he has admitted.
 “In the end, they have to abandon their farms.
 Many of them are forced to go to the United States to earn a living.”